This post may contain affiliate links. Please see my disclosure policy for details.

 The views you will see on the train ride are part of the package and if you take a train journey at night time, you will miss out on the incredible show!

-I would highly recommend that if you are starting your journey, that you take a train in the morning time to get the most of the light.
+I would highly recommend that if you are starting your journey, you take a train in the morning time to get the most out of the light.

-Although travelling from place to place can be dull, the train journey’s will honestly be a highlight on your holiday here.
+Although travelling from place to place can be dull, the train journeys will honestly be a highlight of your holiday here.